 JQuery Validate with dynamically generated forms

-Recently I was working on a project that required validating forms client side that were served via an ajax call to the server.
+Recently, I worked on a project that required validating forms client-side that were served via an Ajax call to the server.

-The UI triggers the request for a dynamically generated form when a dropdown is changed, sending an ID to the server and expecting a fully formed HTML form back.
+When a dropdown changes, the UI triggers a request for a dynamically generated form.
+It sends an ID to the server and expects a fully formed HTML form back.
 This HTML is then added to the DOM, replacing the existing form.

 The code snippets below have been simplified to keep the examples concise.